elliotenglish/knowledge_base/artificial_general_intelligence.md

 ## Goal of AGI

-The ultimate goal of development efforts within artifical intelligence/machine learning is to create an system/agent/entity capable of the following:
+The ultimate goal of development efforts within artificial intelligence/machine learning is to create a system/agent/entity capable of the following:
 - Solving complex tasks at minimum at a human level.
 - Adapting to new complex tasks that it has not seen before.